-- Car care products can be toxic.
+• Car care products can be toxic.
 For this, they must always be kept closed in their original container.
 Keep out of children's reach.
-Failure to comply could result in poisoning. - Always read and observe the instructions and warnings on the package before using car care products.
+Failure to comply could result in poisoning.

+• Always read and observe the instructions and warnings on the package before using car care products.
 Improper use could damage your health or your vehicle.
-The use of certain products may produce noxious vapours;
+The use of certain products may produce noxious vapours; these should be used in well ventilated areas.

-- Never use fuel, turpentine, engine oil, nail varnish remover or other volatile fluids.
+• Never use fuel, turpentine, engine oil, nail varnish remover or other volatile fluids.
 These are toxic and highly flammable.
-There is a fire / explosion risk. - Before you wash your vehicle, or carry out any maintenance, switch off the engine, apply the handbrake firmly and remove the key from the ignition.
+There is a fire / explosion risk.

+• Before you wash your vehicle, or carry out any maintenance, switch off the engine, apply the handbrake firmly and remove the key from the ignition.